programminghistorian/ph-submissions/lessons/getting-started-with-word-embeddings-in-r.md

 plot(pepys, pepys[["england"]])
 ```

-This produces the plot seen in Figure 4 {% include figure.html filename="word-embeddings-4.jpeg" caption= "Figure 4:  Plot showing closest words to 'england'" %}.
+This produces the plot seen in Figure 4 {% include figure.html filename="word-embeddings-4.jpeg" caption="Figure 4:  Plot showing closest words to 'england'" %}.
 In a plot created using t-SNE, the relationships between the terms are visualised, the axes themselves are not significant and each time the plot is created the terms will be positioned differently in relation to the axes.

 As we can see in Figure 4, some of the terms are overlapping making them difficult to read.
 To address this problem we can use the **Rtsne** package, which uses the Barnes-Hut implementation of t-SNE and is somewhat quicker than the **tsne** package.
 We can also use **ggplot2** and **ggrepel** to create a more visually appealing plot.